-Students who express interest in services by returning the appropriate referral paperwork will be scheduled for a meeting with the counselor at school during school hours.
+Students who express an interest in services by returning the appropriate referral paperwork will be scheduled for a meeting with the counselor at school during school hours.
 The parents of the students must be notified of the meeting and invited to attend.
 When requested by the parent, other arrangements can be made to begin the application process.
-During the meeting, the counselor will explain the vocational rehabilitation program and answer questions posed by the student and/or his/her parents/guardians.
+During the meeting, the counselor will explain the Vocational Rehabilitation Program and answer questions posed by the student and/or his/her parents/guardians.

-The counselor is required to enter the referral information in AACE (the MDRS caseload management system) to allow each referral to be successfully tracked.
+The counselor is required to enter the referral information in AACE (the VR/VRB Module in the AACE caseload management system) to allow each referral to be successfully tracked.
 The counselor will also use the referral module to document the services provided to students.

-Cooperative Agreements with Private Nonprofit Organizations
+E. Cooperative Agreements with Private Nonprofit Organizations